AherRahul/portfolio-v1/content/projects/vue-beginner.md

 ---

 Vue.js is a popular, modern JavaScript framework for developing interactive web applications.
 With its third major version, Vue 3, it has become even more powerful and easier to use.
-During this workshop, we will cover the basics of Vue 3 and learn how to develop web applications using the framework.
+During this project, we will cover the basics of Vue 3 and learn how to develop web applications using the framework.
 In fact, we will build one coherent application from scratch, step by step, and learn the most important concepts of Vue 3 along the way.

 :toc